alaudet/raspi-sump/betatesting/README.md

 ## Prerequisites

 - Raspberry Pi running **Raspberry Pi OS Trixie or Bookworm** (32-bit or 64-bit)
-- HC-SR04 ultrasonic sensor wired to the GPIO pins defined in `raspisump.conf`
+- HC-SR04 ultrasonic sensor (or compatible) wired to the GPIO pins (wire or breadboard) defined in `raspisump.conf`
 - Internet access during install (to download packages)

 ---